Social media challenges

 The Network Effect

-The main challenge with moving away from Big Tech social media platforms is the network effect.
+Beyond addiction the main challenge with moving away from Big Tech social media (SM) platforms is the network effect.
 You're there because everyone else is there.
 If you move and they don't... then it's not useful.

 The way to overcome this is to move away slowly in small groups, for specific purposes.